SamBailey6194/ultimate_battleships/README.md

     - So looked at the gspread 5.1 and saw there was delete_row and delete_rows functions
     - After checking my requirements.txt I noticed I was using gspread 6.2
     - So looked at gspread 6 documentation and saw delete_row had been removed, but delete_rows was still available
+- To help understand how to use getpass module I used these two links: [Getpass document](https://docs.python.org/3/library/getpass.html), [Getpass Guide](https://www.geeksforgeeks.org/getpass-and-getuser-in-python-password-without-echo/)